wxs/Expenses/README.md

 Features
 --------

-- Stores expenses in very simple CSV format
+- Stores expenses in a very simple CSV file
 - Keeps a full version history of expenses in case of user error
 - Supports basic reports and plotting of expenses